Sign In Register

 Healthcare Facilities15

-Merriman has an average annual temperature of 48°F (9°C).
+Merriman experiences four distinct seasons with an average annual temperature of 48°F (9°C).
 Winters average 25°F in January while summers reach 73°F in July.
-Annual precipitation is 19.2 inches.
-The area enjoys 302 sunny days per year.
+The area gets 302 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 19.2 inches (drier than the 38-inch national average).
+The area receives 32.2 inches of snow annually, a moderate snowfall amount.
 Air quality is rated Good with a median AQI of 32.
+The city sits at an elevation of 3,262 feet.

 Temperature